cockroachdb/docs/demo-fault-tolerance-and-recovery.md

 ---
 title: Fault Tolerance & Recovery
-summary:
+summary: Use a local cluster to explore how CockroachDB remains available during, and recovers after, failure.
 toc: false
 ---

 This page demonstrates how CockroachDB remains available during, and recovers after, failure.
 Starting with a 3-node local cluster, you'll remove a node and see how the cluster continues uninterrupted.
-You'll then add data while the third node is offline, rejoin the third node, and see how it catches up with the rest of the cluster.
-Finally, you'll add a fourth node, remove one of the others, and see how missing replicas eventually re-replicate to the new node.
+You'll then add data while the node is offline, rejoin the node, and see how it catches up with the rest of the cluster.
+Finally, you'll add a fourth node, remove a node again, and see how missing replicas eventually re-replicate to the new node.

 <div id="toc"></div>